How to select an international Microsoft Dynamics NAV partner for your global business

 Microsoft Dynamics is an ERP solution that is both versatile and flexible making it ideal for companies across the world.
 It is equally suited to a single site operating independently as it is to global networks managing multiple remote locations, across different countries and continents.
 In short its versatility makes it a system of choice for single site companies aiming to grow as well as large company groups with subsidiary operations worldwide.

 The purpose of this white paper is to explore the options for deploying Microsoft Dynamics across multiple sites in multiple countries.
-It looks at the benefits of centralised versus decentralised models, how the different Microsoft Dynamics ERP solutions best fit each model and offers advice on how to locate a partner that can handle the requirements of multisite implementations.
+It looks at the benefits of centralised versus decentralised models, how the different Microsoft Dynamics ERP solutions best fit each model and offers advice on how to find a local or International Dynamics Partner that can handle the requirements of multisite implementations.

 Microsoft Dynamics ERP solutions support multi-company, multi-currency and multi-lingual requirements, making them ideal for international organisations looking to standardise on a common platform.
 This may be a directive that all companies should use the platform irrespective of how it is implemented or a centralised strategy that controls not only what systems people use but how they use them.

 - Multi-company means a licence that can include any number of companies provided that the main licensee holds at least 50% interest in the subsidiaries.
 Multi-company means functionality to address requirements such as inter-company transactions and consolidation.

 - Multi-currency supports trading in multiple currencies, consolidating multiple currencies

 - Multi-lingual means users working in their choice of language and outbound documents that can be in the preferred language of your suppliers and customers.

 Microsoft Dynamics ERP Partner Channel

 The global reach of Microsoft Dynamics is impressive with over 40 localised versions managed by Microsoft direct and over 140 managed through the partner channel.
 Partners vary from single-site local suppliers to larger international groups.